SystangoTechnologies/serverless-ruby-simple-sms/README.md

 Once API gateway is created, you must setup Usage plan along with their API Keys form API gateway console.
 For this, you can follow the [official doc](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html) for the same given by AWS.

-To make your custom authorization, just comment out the before_filter:authorize line in application.rb to make your custom authorization work.
+If you want a custom authorization instead of this, just comment out the **before_filter:authorize** line in application.rb to make custom authorization work.